The Odyssey (2026 film): Filming

-By March 27, the production moved to the Aegadian Islands in Sicily, Italy, for filming on the island of Favignana, which is believed to be the location known as the "goat island" in the poem.
-Water-borne filming subsequently took place from April 15 to May 15 throughout the Aeolian Islands for scenes featuring the mythological island of Aeolia, occurring along the islands of Lipari, Basiluzzo, and Vulcano.
-Filming in these regions was subject to certain safeguarding restrictions from local ordinances.
-For the maritime sequences, the production utilized the largest modern Viking longship, the Draken Harald Hårfagre.
-Halfway through shooting by early May, filming occurred in Los Angeles on the film's only set constructed on a studio sound stage, before shooting at Findlater Castle in Moray, Scotland, in early June.
-For ten days between the middle and end of June, the production partnered with Truenorth and relocated to remote regions of Iceland, including the harbour Landeyjahöfn, the Hjörleifshöfði mountain, the river Markarfljót, and the Snæfellsnes peninsula, primarily to shoot scenes in Hades, before returning to Scotland for scenes at Buckie Harbour and the secluded Sunnyside Beach near Cullen, Moray.
-Filming had taken place in the Culbin Forest from July 3 to 16, before returning to Findlater Castle through July 25, with Theron filming her scenes as Circe during the last two weeks in July.
+By March 27, the production moved to the Aegadian Islands in Sicily, Italy, to film on the island of Favignana, believed to be the location known as the "goat island" in the poem.
+Castello di Santa Caterina and the surrounding area stood in for the exteriors of Ithaca.
+Water-borne filming subsequently took place from April 15 to May 15 throughout the Aeolian Islands of Lipari, Basiluzzo, and Vulcano for scenes featuring the mythological island of Aeolia.
+Filming in these regions was subject to certain safeguarding restrictions from local ordinances, with Fremantle's Italian production company Wildside servicing the shoot.
+For the maritime sequences, the production used the largest modern Viking longship, the Draken Harald Hårfagre, which doubled as an ancient Greek warship that the actors portraying Odysseus's crew commanded, and was sailed to each of the filming locations.
+Nolan described filming at sea as a particularly primal experience.

+Halfway through shooting by early May, filming took place at the Falls Lake water tank on the Universal Studios Lot in Los Angeles, the production's only set constructed on a studio sound stage, before shooting at Findlater Castle in Moray, Scotland, in early June.
+For ten days in late June, the production partnered with Truenorth in remote regions of Iceland, including the harbor Landeyjahöfn, the Hjörleifshöfði mountain, the river Markarfljót, and the Snæfellsnes peninsula, primarily to shoot scenes on their black sand beaches for the Greek underworld of Hades, before returning to Scotland for scenes at the Buckie Harbour along the Moray Firth coast and at the secluded Sunnyside Beach near Cullen, Moray.
+Filming took place in the Culbin Forest from July 3 to 16, where the giant Laestrygonians were portrayed using a variety of practical techniques including forced perspective, wire work, and having seven-foot tall stuntmen play the giants opposite five-foot tall body doubles for the other members of the cast.
+Damon's double for the scene was four-foot-six stuntwoman Devyn Dalton, and an image of her from behind appears in one of the film posters.
+The Laestrygonians are portrayed as having more technologically sophisticated armor and weaponry than anything previously encountered by Odysseus to emphasize the brutality of the encounter and test his leadership.
+Filming returned to Findlater Castle through July 25, with Theron filming her scenes during the last two weeks in July.
+Some filming also took place in Malta for Calypso's Cave, before concluding back at the Universal lot for most of the last week of filming.
+Filming was reportedly set to occur in Ireland and the United Kingdom.